 MISCELLANEOUS

-Section 2.01 Further Assurances.    and Enron promptly, upon reasonable request and at the sole expense of the requesting party, execute and deliver all such other documents and take such other actions as may be reasonably necessary to effectuate the intent and provisions of this Agreement.
+Section 2.01 Further Assurances.
+The Sponsor Party A and Enron promptly, upon reasonable request and at the sole expense of the requesting party, execute and deliver all such other documents and take such other actions as may be reasonably necessary to effectuate the intent and provisions of this Agreement.

-Section 2.02    Representations      Each of Enron and Party A represent and warrant to the other that:
+Section 2.02    Representations.
+Each of Enron and Party A represent and warrant to the other that:

 (i) It is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation, and has all requisite powers and all material governmental licenses, authorizations, consents and approvals required to carry on its business as now conducted.